 I want to be free

 Hjördis passed away in Switzerland on 24th December 1997, after suffering a stroke, two months after the death of her oldest sister, Gerda Margreta.
 She had turned 78 the previous month.
-In her last interview, for a local newspaper in mid-December, she spoke proudly about David, as ‘godfather’ of the annual International Hot Air Balloon Festival of Château-d’Oex. (‘The David Niven Cup’ was the long distance competition).
+In her last interview, for a local newspaper in mid-December, she spoke proudly about David, as ‘godfather’ of the annual International Hot Air Balloon Festival at Château-d’Oex. (‘The David Niven Cup’ was the long distance competition).

 She revealed that David was actually afraid of balloon flight, and only did it on one occasion, when filming ‘Around The World in 80 Days’.